ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/conversion-custom-element-converter.md

 		infoBoxType: getTypeFromViewElement( viewInfoBox )
 	} );

-	// Try to safely insert element - if it returns false the element can't be safely inserted
+	// Try to safely insert the element into the model structure.
+	// If `safeInsert()` returns `false` the element cannot be safely inserted
-	// into the content, and the conversion process must stop. if ( !conversionApi.safeInsert( modelElement, data.modelCursor ) ) {
+	// into the content, and the conversion process must stop.
+	// This may happen if the data that we are converting has incorrect structure
+	// (e.g. was copied from an external website). if ( !conversionApi.safeInsert( modelElement, data.modelCursor ) ) {
 		return;
 	}

-	// Mark info-box div as handled by this converter. conversionApi.consumable.consume( viewInfoBox, { name: true } );
+	// Mark the info box <div> as handled by this converter. conversionApi.consumable.consume( viewInfoBox, { name: true } );

-	// Let's assume that the HTML structure is always the same. const viewInfoBoxTitle = viewInfoBox.getChild( 0 );
+	// Let's assume that the HTML structure is always the same.
+	// Note: for full bulletproofing this converter we should also check
+	// whether these elements are the right ones. const viewInfoBoxTitle = viewInfoBox.getChild( 0 );
 	const viewInfoBoxContent = viewInfoBox.getChild( 1 );

-	// Mark info-box inner elements as handled by this converter. conversionApi.consumable.consume( viewInfoBoxTitle, { name: true } );
+	// Mark info box inner elements (title and content <div>s) as handled by this converter. conversionApi.consumable.consume( viewInfoBoxTitle, { name: true } );
 	conversionApi.consumable.consume( viewInfoBoxContent, { name: true } );

-	// Let the editor handle children of the info-box content conversion. conversionApi.convertChildren( viewInfoBoxContent, modelElement );
+	// Let the editor handle children of <div class="info-box-content">. conversionApi.convertChildren( viewInfoBoxContent, modelElement );

-	// Conversion requires updating result data structure properly. conversionApi.updateConversionResult( modelElement, data );
+	// Finally, update the conversion's modelRange and modelCursor. conversionApi.updateConversionResult( modelElement, data );
 }

-// Helper funciton to read type form the view classes. function getTypeFromViewElement( viewElement ) {
+// Helper function to read the type from the view classes. function getTypeFromViewElement( viewElement ) {
-	const classNames = [ ...viewElement.getClassNames() ];

-	if ( classNames.includes( 'info-box-info' ) ) {
+	if ( viewElement.hasClass( 'info-box-info' ) ) {
 		return 'Info';
 	}

-	if ( classNames.includes( 'info-box-warning' ) ) {
+	if ( viewElement.hasClass( 'info-box-warning' ) ) {
 		return 'Warning';
 	}